 The final section of your profile is one that is often neglected.
 Sure, LinkedIn provides some default bullet points for you to use, but don’t stop there: Use your own words to tell the world why you have established your presence on the site.
 If you are open to getting contacted say so.
 If you are just on to network with people that you already know and don’t want to be bothered by potential opportunities, say so.
 Let the world know what your contact policy is, ideally writing about what your networking objective is.
 This will show that you are “real” and will complete out your profile.
 For those of you that are happily employed or don’t want your company to be suspicious about your online activities, Contact Settings is a chance for you to set the record straight: Tell the world that you are happily employed but just want to get back in touch with ex-colleagues.
 The choice is yours, but neglecting Contact Settings completely is something that you should avoid.
 And it goes without saying that you want to make sure that you are not false advertising in your LinkedIn Contact Settings.

 Did I miss anything that you think is essential to having a “complete” profile?
 Anything you disagree with?
 Please do comment!
 And if you are looking for more profile advice, see my post on LinkedIn Profile Tips: The 10 Mistakes You Want to Avoid and Why.
-You might also want to consider purchasing my LinkedIn book.

 Looking for more LinkedIn advice?
 Check these posts out!